 Anticipating Dissent: The Repression of Politicians in Pinochet's Chile [pdf]

-Explaining Misperceptions of Crime (with Jonathan Mummolo) [url] Elite Persistence and Regime Change in Chile (with Adriane Fresh, working paper available upon request)
+Explaining Misperceptions of Crime (with Jonathan Mummolo) [url] Political Survival in Pinochet's Chile (with Adriane Fresh, working paper available upon request)

 Projects in Progress Text Analysis of Spanish Political Prisoner Trials

 Peer-Reviewed Publications Democracy’s Effect on Terrorist Organizations: Regime Type and Armed Group Behavior in Chile.
 2015.
 Terrorism and Political Violence 27 (2) [url]